AI @ Toyota

 2018 Q3

-Toyota AI Ventures launched a call for innovation to invest in companies focused on AI, robotics, autonomous mobility, data, and cloud technologies.
+Toyota AI Ventures launched a call for innovation to fund startups in AI, robotics, and autonomous mobility.

 2018 Q2: no updates